Indian shares close marginally higher; financials, Reliance offset vaccine cheer

 But automakers and construction-related sectors like cement, which are seen benefiting from the easing of pandemic-induced restrictions, rose.

-Nifty 50 components Shree Cement (SHCM.NS) and UltraTech Cement (ULTC.NS) rose 3.6% and 1.2%, respectively, while construction giant Larsen & Toubro (LART.NS) added 2.2% and was among the top boosts to the Nifty.
+Nifty 50 components Shree Cement and UltraTech Cement rose 3.6% and 1.2%, respectively, while construction giant Larsen & Toubro added 2.2% and was among the top boosts to the Nifty.

 Our Standards: The Thomson Reuters Trust Principles.